mangosango/Simple-WebM/README.md

 To do:
 ======

 Package into .app to support drag and drop user input.
 Make GUI (possibly using: https://github.com/maccman/macgap).
+Add pomf.se or gfycat uploading (possibly using: https://gist.github.com/KittyKatt/5818701).